Bulletukk/Chess_game/README.md

 pyinstaller --onefile -w 'main.py' -n chess
 ```

-- An executable will then be located at dist/chess.exe
+- An executable will then be located in the project folder at dist/chess.exe

 ## License